aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   Click the link below to view your application in AWS console: https://console.aws.amazon.com/serverlessrepo/home?region=<region>#/published-applications/<arn>

-Update the metadata of an exsiting application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish app -t ./packaged.yaml``.
+Update the metadata of an existing application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish app -t ./packaged.yaml``.
 SAM CLI prints application metadata updated message, values of the current application metadata and link to the console details page.